 AVCHD (Advanced Video Coding High Definition) is a format for the recording and playback of high definition (HD) video.
 It is with .mts extension which is a high-definition MPEG, AVC, H.264 transport stream video file format.
 AVCHD MTS files are used primarily with Sony hardware.
 Some camcorder models from Canon also use MTS files.
 These files are also present on Blu-ray disc compilations, therefore they are capable of storing quite a large amount of information and data tracks.
-Here we will teach you how to play AVCHD on Mac OS X, including the latest Mac OS X Mac OS X 10.11 El Capitan and how to convert AVCHD MTS video to Mac OS X playable video formats.
+Here we will teach you how to free play AVCHD on Mac OS X, including the latest Mac OS X Mac OS X 10.11 El Capitan and how to convert AVCHD MTS video to Mac OS X playable video formats, such as MP4, H.264 and MOV.

-On your Mac OS computer, you can not play AVCHD Video from the camcorder connected via USB as an external storage device, or from removable media or from the computer's internal hard disk drive.
+On your Mac OS computer, you are not able to play AVCHD Video from the camcorder connected via USB as an external storage device, or from removable media or from the computer's internal hard disk drive.
 The reason is that, presently the default media player from Apple (QuickTime) is not an AVCHD player natively.

 Just as some Mac OS users shouting in the forums.macrumors: I can't believe it.
 The "world's most advanced OS" has no way to play raw AVCHD files?
 It is not totally true.
 To play AVCHD video on Mac, an AVCHD player compatible with Mac OS X is required.